thingsneverchange/svelte-scrollable-arrow/README.md

 </div>

 Svelte Scrollable Arrow effortlessly creates a horizontal navigation with sleek arrows for contents that require responsiveness.
-It aims to keep every child element as it is while wrapping with a scrollable container, and a navigation.
+It aims to keep every child element as it is while wrapping with a scrollable container and a navigation.

 ## Problem It Solves
 Images, menus, and buttons can get unmanageable, requiring one to write a separate grid, list, or menus for wider and smaller devices.
 It solves this issue.
 You can still stuff all the menus or images in one line by making them scrollable.